Goalkeeper Marshall retires from Scotland duty

 The 37-year-old, who has been capped 47 times, was one of four goalkeepers named for the World Cup play-offs and three Nations League fixtures.

-But he has decided to end his Scotland career ahead of Wednesday's visit by Armenia in Nations League Group B1.
+But he has decided to end his Scotland career in the wake of last week's World Cup defeat by Ukraine.

+"I have thought long and hard about it since," he told the Scottish FA.

+"The more I thought about it since the weekend, the more I was convinced it was the right thing to do before we start the Nations League campaign."

 - Clarke unsure of future beyond 2024